 Third, the unprecedented influence of the far-left on the party today, the Corbyn surge having produced not only a mass membership but an experienced cadre that is either now inside the party or hanging around party members online, boosting the dead-end two camps world view and spreading a trolling and bullying culture.
-It is simply a shaming fact that for some Jews who resigned recently, as Sean Matgamna put it, 'the Corbyn surge plainly felt like an antisemitic purge'.
+It is simply a shaming fact that for some Jews who resigned recently, the Corbyn surge plainly felt like an antisemitic purge.

-Fourth, the elephant in the room, the record of the leader and some of his closest aides of support for or practitioners of antisemitic forms of 'anti-Zionism'.
-In the absence of a fundamental self-criticism of that record by Jeremy Corbyn, the defence of it by party members will go on, and so therefore, will the normalisation of antisemitism in the party.
+Fourth, the elephant in the room, the record of the leader and some of his closest aides in support for or practice of antisemitic forms of 'anti-Zionism'.
+In the absence of a fundamental self-criticism of that record by Jeremy Corbyn, the defence of it by party members will go on, and so will the normalization of antisemitism in the party.
 And tomorrow, in government, also in the country?